uucidl/ysr/README.md

 Thus, to clean up a project, deleting build/ is sufficient.

-Using the two function mk-c-prog-rule and mk-c++-prog-rule functions in one Makefile will dynamically create rules in order to build a program.
+Using the two functions `ysr-add-c-prog' and `ysr-add-c++-prog' in one Makefile will dynamically create rules in order to build a program.
 They will usually be named
       <program_name>-<rule_name>

 The following commands